rinswind/distributed-greeter/tasks.md

 - Fine grained handling of JWT token parsing errors
   - E.g. expired tokens must not fail a call to `/logout`
   - *Note*: A chance to learn modern-day error handling in Go
+- **(PROGRESS)** Add a Helm chart
+  - **(DONE)** Customizable images/replica count
+  - Customizable ingress: annotations to select something that's not "nginx"
+  - Customizable secrets for the security token
+  - Optional deployment of redis in case one is provided by the cloud is used
-- Add debug mode to the heml chart: 1 replica, debug services
+  - Optional debug services
+- Move Redis from the Helm chart into it's own chart
-- Setup a JS dev environment
+- Setup a JS dev environment for the UI
+- Fix the REST API
+  - At login return: `{ token: opaque, loginId: UUID, userId: int }`
+  - To logout `DELETE /login/<UUID>`
+  - Remove `/users/current`
+  - `PUT /users/<id>` to store preferences
+  - *Q*: What happens to the refresh token?
+    - *A*: Nothing.
+It's not used to represent the primary login
+      - It is used to `POST /refresh`
+      - ... similarly to `POST /logins`
+      - ... to create a new resource `/logins/<UUID>`